When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 David, with the help of the twins as belayers, was alongside of Mark in about two minutes.
 He shouted, “HOLD!
 I’m here with Mark.”

-He rolled onto his right side so he faced Mark.
-“How you doing, guy?”
+Down the slope David rolled onto his right side so he faced Mark.
+“How you doing, Mark?” he asked.

 “A lot better now that you’re here.”
 Mark looked at David, and the harness and climbing equipment he wore.
 “Wow, what impressive equipment.
 You guys must do rescues regularly.”